holgi-s/nearby-pp/README.md

 For device discovery I use the Avahi C++ library.
 On Windows I use the external Bonjour service.

-Currently only the server side of the protocol is implemented
+Currently only the server side of the protocol is implemented.

 PI Dependencies: